Updated: Dec 7, 2022

 There is no more urgent task in developing a sustainable future than continually upskilling the new (and old) workforce.
 Are academic systems designed for this?
 And what about the classic Systems Engineering methods - are they ripe for a major disruption?

 In this talk I speak on both the GM Ignition Switch and the Boeing 737 Max.
 For in-depth articles on same, see My Writing.
+Or see this Wall Street Journal article, which discusses the failure to change part numbers, but not the cultural impacts as to why that may have occurred.

 I was also interviewed by Craig Brown of The Digital Enterprise Society as part of their extensive podcast series: 141: Solving Complex Problems with Systems Thinking - Digital Enterprise Society.